freelanceSui/NFTMarket/README.md

 5. [Demo Walkthrough](https://github.com/gambinish/blockchain-developer-bootcamp-final-project#demo-recordings)
 6. [Running Tests](https://github.com/gambinish/blockchain-developer-bootcamp-final-project/blob/main/DOCS.md#running-tests)

+Worked as the Blockchain Developer on this project.

 This project scaffolds a full stack Web2/Web3 integration.

 I wanted to show one way that my team at work can extend our existing tech-stack (Node.js/React) into the Web3 space.
 I am still trying to improve and iterate on this.